atomjump/help_is_coming/README.md

 # help_is_coming
-An AtomJump Loop Server plugin to give users a timeframe for a response
+An AtomJump Messaging Server plugin to give users a timeframe for a response

 ## Requirements

-AtomJump Loop Server >= 0.5.3
+AtomJump Messaging Server >= 0.5.3

 ## Installation

 Find the server at https://src.atomjump.com/atomjump/loop-server.
 Download and install.

-Download the .zip file or git clone this repository into the directory loop-server/plugins/help_is_coming
+Download the .zip file or git clone this repository into the directory messaging-server/plugins/help_is_coming

 Copy config/configORIGINAL.json to config/config.json